You are viewing a story from harrypotterfanfiction.com

 ‘Nah,’ he shook his head.
 ‘Nothing going.
 And it was a bit too much anyway.’

 Hallelujah!
-I thought, but said: ‘well, we can drown our sorrows in sequins and alcohol tonight.
+I thought, but said ‘Well, we can drown our sorrows in sequins and alcohol tonight.
 Cheer up, we can go for a pint in the duck and a duck in the pint.’

 Good evenings, like all good salads, start with a foundation of Lettuce.
 That’s totally a lie, but it’s hard to think about Lettuce without thinking about salad.
 But you can’t just have a salad that’s pure Lettuce.
 You need to spice it up a bit, and so you chuck in tomatoes, cucumbers, carrots, peppers, garden peas, celery, even beetroot if you’re so inclined.
-Then you might dress it and serve it in a pretty wooden bowl with salad servers or, if you’re degenerate faux-arteestes like me and Scorpius, serve it on a chipped plate with a tarnished fork thrown on top.
+Then you might dress it and serve it in a pretty wooden bowl with salad servers or, if you’re degenerate faux-arteestes like me and Scorpius, serve it on a chipped plate with a tarnished fork.

 The Town Hall was the pretty wooden bowl, the New New Elginers were the hardy carrots, the shortbread was the tasty garden peas and Lettuce’s musical items were the beetroots of questionable taste.
 Lettuce was, shockingly, the lettuce, although I think that, if he were a vegetable, he would probably be an artichoke.
 Not that I think of my friends as vegetables, mind.
+(Scorpius is a radish.)

 And cowbell was on the menu.